gunnarmorling/1brc/README.md

 The challenge runs until Jan 31 2024.
 Any submissions (i.e. pull requests) created after Jan 31 2024 23:59 UTC will not be considered.

+## Discussions

+If you'd like to discuss any potential ideas for implementing 1BRC with the community, you can use the [GitHub Discussions](https://github.com/gunnarmorling/onebrc/discussions) of this repository.
+Please keep it friendly and civil.

 ## Evaluating Results

 Results are determined by running the program on a [Hetzner Cloud CCX33 instance](https://www.hetzner.com/cloud) (8 dedicated vCPU, 32 GB RAM).